jundalisay/superb/content/en/research/machiavelli/prince/chapter-19.md

-+++
+---
+title: "One Should Avoid Being Hated And Despised"
+heading: "Chapter 19"
+author: "Niccolo Machiavelli"
-title= "One Should Avoid Being Hated And Despised" heading= "Chapter 19 of the Prince Simplified" date= 2021-09-22 author= "Niccolo Machiavelli" description= "A wise lord cannot and should not keep faith when such promises may be turned against him, and when the reasons that caused him to promise no longer exist" image= "/covers/prince.png" linkb= "/research/machiavelli/prince/chapter-18" linkbtext= "Chapter 18" linkf= "/research/machiavelli/prince/chapter-19b" linkftext= "Chapter 19b" icon = "/icons/mach.jpg"
+description: "A wise lord cannot and should not keep faith when such promises may be turned against him, and when the reasons that caused him to promise no longer exist"
-+++
+date: 2021-09-02
+image: "/covers/prince.png"
+icon: "/icons/mach.jpg"
+---

 <!-- I have spoken of the most important characteristics a prince should have, and now I wish to discuss the
 others briefly under the general theme that the prince must consider how to avoid those things which will